-- The best cleanser for combination skin is one that balances hydration and oil control.
+- The best cleansers for combination skin are formulated to balance hydration and oil

 Cleanser Benefits for Combination Skin